hgithub1234/NGOWebsite/README.md

 # NGOWebsite
-Wrote website for an NGO - available as http://mendururaldevelopmentsociety.org/
+Wrote website for an NGO